wp-plugins/sell-downloads/readme.txt

 *   PayPal button: Select the PayPal button design.
 *   Download link valid for: Set an expire time for the download links.

+**Discount settings**

+*   Percent to discount: Enter the percent to discount to the total sale cost.
+*   Valid for sales over than: Apply discount to sales superior to this value.
+*   Valid from (dd/mm/yyyy): Apply discount from the entered date.
+*   Valid to (dd/mm/yyyy): Apply discount until the entered date.
+*   Promotional text: Text to promote the discount.

 **Notification Settings**, both for buyers to complete a payment, and the store manager

 *   Notification "from" email: E-mail address that will appear as the sender of notifications.